-Let’s spent a moment talking about the origin and the money laundering history.
+Let’s spend a moment talking about the origin and the money laundering history.
 Money laundering is the process of converting large sums of money obtained through criminal activity, such as drug trafficking, into funds originating from a legitimate source.
 In many jurisdictions, it is a crime with varying definitions.
 It is a vital component of organized crime and the underground economy.

 It is the practice of engaging in financial transactions in order to conceal the identity, source, or destination of illegally obtained money under US law.
 The common law definition is broader in UK law.
-The act is defined as “any action with property of any form that is either wholly or partially the proceeds of a crime that conceals the fact that that property is the proceeds of a crime or obscures the beneficial ownership of said property.”
+The act is defined as “any action with property of any form that is either wholly or partially the proceeds of a crime that conceals the fact that the property is the proceeds of a crime or obscures the beneficial ownership of said property.”

 Money Laundering History And Origin

 The history of money laundering itself is probably as old as conducting crimes themselves.
 According to the historian Sterling Seagrave, more than 2000 years ago, wealthy Chinese merchants laundered their profits because the regional governments banned many forms of commercial trading.
-Seagrave writes that the government considers merchant activities with a significant suspicion as they were deemed ruthless, greedy, and follow different rules.
+Seagrave writes that the government considers merchant activities with significant suspicion as they were deemed ruthless, greedy, and followed different rules.
 Besides this, many merchants’ income came from black marketing, extortion, and bribe.